michaelrubens/michaelrubens.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my website.
-I work at the intersection of industrial organization and labor economics.
+I work in the fields of industrial organization and labor economics.

 My research agenda focuses on understanding imperfect factor market competition, productivity growth, and technological change.